IHC Art Awards - Terms and conditions

-If your artwork is selected as one of the top 100 artworks, please send your artwork to IHC framed or mounted for exhibition.
+If your artwork is selected as a finalist, please send your artwork to IHC framed or mounted.
 Quality materials as well as framing or mounting can greatly enhance artworks and their chance of success.
 For advice about framing, please view the hanging instructional video on the IHC website.

 Artworks must arrive already framed or with hanging / display instructions.